Battle off Samar: Forces

+The Japanese Center Force now consisted of the battleships Yamato, Nagato, Kongō, and Haruna; heavy cruisers Chōkai, Haguro, Kumano, Suzuya, Chikuma, Tone; light cruisers Yahagi, and Noshiro; and 11 destroyers; Yahagi led Yukikaze, Isokaze, Urakaze, and Nowaki; while Noshiro led Hayashimo, Akishimo, Fujinami, Hamanami, Kishinami, and Okinami.
+Shimakaze operated independently, but was overloaded with survivors and did not see action.
+The battleships carried a minimum of 14 in guns, firing 1400 lb shells over a range of more than 20 mi.
+The heavy cruisers carried 8 in batteries plus torpedo tubes, and were capable of 35 kn.
+The Japanese destroyers outnumbered Sprague's eleven to three.

+Rear Admiral Clifton Sprague's Task Unit 77.4.3 ("Taffy 3") consisted of Fanshaw Bay, St. Lo, White Plains, Kalinin Bay, Kitkun Bay and Gambier Bay.
+Screening for Taffy 3 were the destroyers Hoel, Heermann and Johnston, and destroyer escorts Dennis, John C. Butler, Raymond, and Samuel B. Roberts.
+These six escort carriers carried about 165 aircraft, equivalent to two fleet carriers.
+Each carrier had a squadron composed of twelve to fourteen FM-2 Wildcat fighters and an equivalent number of Grumman TBF Avenger torpedo bombers.
+The carriers had a top speed of only 18 knots, far lower than the 30-knot Japanese cruisers and destroyers.
+None of his ships had a gun larger than 5 in, whose 54 lb shells were unable to penetrate Japanese cruiser or battleship armor, and had a range of just 7 mi.

 Battle

 Kurita's force passed through San Bernardino Strait at 03:00 on October 25, 1944 and steamed southwards along the coast of Samar, hoping that Halsey had taken the bait and moved most of his fleet away as he had in fact done.
 Kurita had been advised that Nishimura's Southern Force had been destroyed at Surigao Strait and would not be joining his force at Leyte Gulf.
 However, Kurita did not receive the transmission from the Northern Force that they had successfully lured away Halsey's Third Fleet of battleships and fleet carriers.
 Through most of the battle, Kurita would be haunted by doubts about Halsey's actual location.
-The wind was from the North-Northeast and visibility was approximately 40000 yd with a low overcast and occasional heavy rain squalls which the US forces would exploit for concealment in the battle to come.
+The wind was from the North-Northeast and visibility was approximately 40000 yd with a low overcast and occasional heavy rain squalls which the U.S. forces would exploit for concealment in the battle to come.